ASU-APG/rbfm/cfp.markdown

 We invite submissions of three types:
 1. Position or opinions papers on the topic of workshop (<=4 pages),
 2. Ongoing and unpublished work as extended abstracts (<=4 pages) `(under review NeurIPS submissions are allowed in this track)`,
-3. Novel research focuses on the various aspects of responsible design of modality-specific and multimodal systems (long papers).
+3. Novel research focuses on the various aspects of responsible design of modality-specific and multimodal systems (long papers <=9 pages).

 # Submission site: [https://openreview.net/group?id=NeurIPS.cc/2024/Workshop/RBFM](https://openreview.net/group?id=NeurIPS.cc/2024/Workshop/RBFM)